 Questions to ask to come up with new growth hacks

 Okay, by now you should understand the importance of talking to your customers and listening to their feedback.
 Now you might think, the questions shown in the examples above works for their business, but what are some general questions that you could ask your customers that works for most startups and businesses?
-No worries, I’ll be covering a few of them here.
+No worries, we’ll be covering a few of them here.

 Where did you hear about us?